 Would appreciate assistance with a family mystery.

-I'm stuck in my research.
-I learned that this surname's origins can be
+unique I'm stuck in my research.
+I learned that this surname's

-traced to Konskie, Poland, as far back as the late 1700's.
-Records show
+origins can be traced to Konskie, Poland, as far back as the late

+surname.
 They live in the US.
-However, their ancestors adopted the Champanier
+However, their ancestors adopted the

-name in Poland before emigrating to the US because, as their family
+Champanier name in Poland before emigrating to the US because, as

-stories tell it, they believed their original surname was too long.
+their family stories tell it, they believed their original surname

-In addition, their family came >from a region relatively far >from
+was too long.
+In addition, their family came >from a region relatively

-the Konskie or Lodz areas.
-We have determined that WE ARE NOT RELATED.
+far >from the Konskie or Lodz areas.
+We have determined that ** we are

 I also learned that Polish Jews moved further eastward to the region